Maruti faces costly shutdown after deadly factory riot

-MUMBAI With a manager dead, 90 employees in jail and an entire factory's workforce under investigation for murder, India's Maruti Suzuki (MRTI.NS) faces a shutdown at a major auto plant that could last several weeks or more and cost it $15 million a day.
+MUMBAI Indian carmaker Maruti Suzuki, a manager killed and 90 employees in jail after workers rioted at its second-largest factory, faces a lengthy shutdown that could cost it $15 million (9.5 million pounds) a day and disrupt supplies of its most popular hatchback.

-Police said they want to detain all 3,000 workers at the Manesar factory in northern India, where a riot erupted on Wednesday after a disciplinary incident with a single employee.
-Scores were injured and a portion of the factory's vehicle assembly line was damaged.
+Police said they want to detain the entire workforce of 3,000 at the Manesar factory in northern India, where workers rampaged on Wednesday after a disciplinary incident with a single employee.
+Scores were injured and a portion of the factory's vehicle assembly line was burned out.

-The violence, just nine months after the end of strikes at the facility that cost more than $500 million in lost production, spooked investors and raised the prospects of supply disruptions for Maruti's most popular hatchback, which is assembled at the 550,000 vehicle-per-year plant.
+The violence, just nine months after the end of strikes at the facility that cost more than $500 million in lost production, spooked investors worried that Maruti has failed to resolve labour tensions at the 550,000 vehicle per year plant.

-"Whenever production resumes, the morale of the executives deployed at the plant would be one of apprehension, fear," added ICICI Securities, a brokerage, in a report on Friday.

-Nine analysts who track the company polled by Reuters said they expected production at the plant to be stopped for at least two weeks, citing the severity of the damage and the bad blood between workers and management.
-Three said they expected the shutdown to last at least a month.
+"This definitely mars the overall investment sentiment for the stock," said Navin Matta, auto analyst at Daiwa Capital Markets in Mumbai, adding that the lack of clarity on the length of the slowdown was a cause for concern.

+More than $570 million was wiped off the company's market value on Thursday, while shares of its Japanese parent Suzuki Motor Corp fell 5.7 percent over the past two sessions to their lowest in three and a half years.

+"After being terrorised, abused and attacked in this manner by the mob, recovery for the injured will not be easy," Maruti said in a statement late on Thursday.

-The company gave no timeframe for a reopening, although its Japanese parent Suzuki Motor Corp (7269.T) said the plant would remain closed on Saturday.
-A Maruti official who declined to be identified told Reuters it would not reopen on Monday.
+A spokesman for the carmaker declined to comment on the possible length of the factory closure, although an official told Reuters the factory would not reopen on Monday.

-"Part of the manufacturing area is burned, the whole building is burned, and the people who are running the factory are injured and admitted in the hospital, so it will take a little time," said the official, who was not authorised to speak to the media.
+"Part of the manufacturing area is burned, the whole building is burned, and the people who are running the factory are injured and admitted in the hospital, so it will take a little time," said the official, who was not permitted to speak to the media and declined to be identified.

-More than $570 million was wiped off the market value of India's biggest carmaker on Thursday, when its shares fell 8.9 percent for their biggest one-day drop in two years.
-They recouped some ground on Friday, rising 2.7 percent.

-Shares of Maruti parent Suzuki Motor fell 5.7 percent in the two sessions since the incident to their lowest in three and a half years.

 PROLONGED SHUTDOWN